-Frost Date Chart: First and Last Frost Dates Across North America
+Frost Date Chart: First & Last Frost Dates Across North America

 Frost dates are important for gardeners to know, as they signal the start and end of the gardening season.
-Use this chart to know when you can expect the first fall frost, and the last spring frost, in your garden or meadow.
+These charts can help you estimate when to expect the first frost in fall, and the last frost in spring, so that you know when to plant in your garden or meadow.

 - First Fall Frost Date - when to expect the end of the gardening season in Fall